philipmcnamara/ictSkills2Assignment/README.md

 ## Overview.

-......
-State the app concept and objectives.
-If it's the Movies Fan app extension, only state the additional objectives .........

 The objectives was to add a few additional pages such as , upcoming movies, Top rated movies, now playing in cinemas along witha TV page and addition of Cast into into the details pages.

-......
-A bullet-point list of user features.
-If it's the Movies Fan app extension, only list new/modified features......

  + Upcoming Movies
  + Top Rated Movies
  + Now Playing in Cinemas